Johnathan Engh, MDAssociate Professor of Neurological Surgery

 Johnathan Engh, MD, joined the faculty at the University of Pittsburgh Department of Neurological Surgery in 2008 after completing the department’s seven-year residency program.
 Originally from northern Virginia, Dr. Engh is a graduate of Duke University and the University of Virginia Medical School.

-Dr. Engh’s clinical focus is minimally invasive operations for central nervous system tumors and intraventricular lesions.
-From a research perspective, his major interests are percutaneous intracerebral navigation, white matter imaging, and development of minimally invasive tools for cranial surgery.
+Dr. Engh’s clinical focus is on neurosurgical oncology, especially minimally invasive operations for central nervous system tumors and intraventricular lesions.
+He is the director of the adult neurosurgical oncology program at the University of Pittsburgh.
+From a research perspective, his major interests are the development of minimally invasive tools for cranial surgery and percutaneous intracerebral navigation.

 Dr. Engh's publications can be reviewed through the National Library of Medicine's publication database.